PoKeRGT/userscripts/README.md

 It also provides visual cues by adjusting the opacity and adding borders to the videos based on the defined criteria.

-The user can customize the maximum video age, opacity, categories to hide, and border color through the script's settings.
+The user can customize the maximum video age, opacity, categories to hide, and border colors through the script's settings.

 Default Values: